 “If you see something, say something.”

 Many of us see this phrase plastered on posters and signs at public transportation stations, but how many of us take the time to actually say something when we do see something sketchy?

-More than two dozen Indian girls are safe from human traffickers after a man alerted authorities with just a couple tweets.
+More than two dozen Indian girls are safe from human traffickers after a man alerted authorities with just a couple of tweets.

 Speaking up with just two tweets